davidwmcdevitt/pedzstar-speech-pipeline/README.md

 For this study, we use the Speech Exemplars and Evaluation Database (SEED), which contains 17,000 utterances from 69 child and 33 adult speakers collected in clinical and classroom settings [^5^].

-## Results

-Our models achieve classification accuracy over 80% on validation datasets, suggesting the approach's applicability to semi-blind source separation in child speech research.

-## Future Work

-Future research will compare our CNN-based model with a simple linear classifier on Wave2Vec extracted audio features [^7^].

 ## Citations

 [^1^]: [M. Speights et al., "Automated episode selection of child continuous speech via blind source extraction," in J. Acoust.
 Soc.
 Am.](https://doi.org/10.1121/1.5068583)